irlgaming/jsondb-public/faq.md

 Yup, JSONDB supports B-tree style indexes.
 This subject is explained at length in the JSONDBIndex.md document.

+## What happened to the dataTampered event?!

+This event is now named "JSONDBDataTampered" to maintain consistency with other events fired by the JSONDB module and ensure it doesn't collide with events inside your app (or from other modules).

 ## How is data stored in JSONDB?

 Each collection is stored on disk as a single file, you can think of it as semantically equivalent to a database table although there are some significant differences.
 Collections represent a group of objects rather than rows.

+Starting with version 2.0 of the module you're also able to tell JSONDB where on disk you'd like your collection data stored.

 ## What's the difference between save() and commit()?